Last updated on April 15, 2025

 Freestrider Commando

 I like Freestrider Commando for Pauper.
-Its 3/3 body for 3 is just fine and on-curve, but Pauper is a format of 5/5s these days and green getting access to a cheaty 5/5 could be big news.
+Its 3/3 body for 3 is just fine and on-curve, but Pauper is a format of 5/5s these days and green getting access to a cheaty 5/5 is huge.
 Makes a great target for both Recommission and Unearth!

 Robaran Mercenaries